Qualebook

 Objectives

-• Ensure information is accessible to users who cannot distinguish colors due to their device settings, reading software, or visual impairments (such as color blindness)
+• Ensure information is accessible to users whose reading tools, assistive technologies, or visual impairments (such as color blindness) prevent them from perceiving or differentiating colors.

 Implementation